Codeception/Codeception/docs/03-ModulesAndHelpers.md

 ?>
 ```

-Option `$includeInheritedActions` set to false adds the ability to create aliases for parent methods.
+Setting `$includeInheritedActions` to false adds the ability to create aliases for parent methods.
  It allows you to resolve conflicts between modules.
 Let's say we want to use the `Db` module with our `SecondDbHelper`
  that actually inherits from `Db`.
 How can we use `seeInDatabase` methods from both modules?
 Let's find out.